‘I think there will be a war’: Ukrainians wait for worst as diplomats talk

 The new talks take place in the wake of Joe Biden publicly declaring, to the surprise of those involved in the negotiations, that military action appeared to be inevitable.
 Vladimir Putin, he said, “has to do something… My guess is he will move in”.

 The US President went on to say that Nato was divided as it faces the crisis.
 “It’s one thing if it’s a minor incursion, and then we end up having to fight about what to do and not do etc”.
-Ukraine’s President Volodymyr Zelensky, reposted “there are no minor incursions.
-Just as there are no minor casualties and little grief from the loss of loved ones”.
+Ukraine’s president, Volodymyr Zelensky, reposted “there are no minor incursions.
+Just as there are no minor casualties and little grief from the loss of loved ones.”

 Following meetings with British, French and German officials on Thursday, Mr Blinken said in Berlin that allowing an incursion into Ukraine by Russia would “drag us all back to a much more dangerous and unstable time, when this continent, and this city, were divided in two… with the threat of all-out war hanging over everyone’s heads”.

-Speaking alongside Mr Blinken, Germany’s new Foreign Minister Annalena Baerbock pledged immediate action against any Russian invasion and imposing measures that "could have economic consequences for ourselves".
-The country’s new Chancellor, Olaf Schulz, had stated earlier this week that Nord Stream 2, the pipeline project for Russian gas may be halted if there is an attack on Ukraine.
+Speaking alongside Mr Blinken, Germany’s new foreign minister, Annalena Baerbock, pledged immediate action against any Russian invasion and imposing measures that “could have economic consequences for ourselves”.
+The country’s new chancellor, Olaf Schulz, had stated earlier this week that Nord Stream 2, the pipeline project for Russian gas, may be halted if there is an attack on Ukraine.

 Speaking in Australia, Liz Truss asked Vladimir Putin to “desist and step back from Ukraine before he makes a massive strategic mistake”.
-Moscow, held the British Foreign Secretary,“has not learned the lessons of history” and an “invasion will only lead to a terrible quagmire and loss of life, as we know from the Soviet-Afghan war...”
+Moscow, said the British foreign secretary, “has not learned the lessons of history” and an “invasion will only lead to a terrible quagmire and loss of life, as we know from the Soviet-Afghan war…”

-It is, however, the Biden-led humiliating retreat by the West from Afghanistan, which is seen by adversaries as well as some allies as heralding an era of “Western defeatism”.
+It is, however, the Biden-led humiliating retreat by the west from Afghanistan that is seen by adversaries as well as some allies as heralding an era of “western defeatism”.

 A senior Ukrainian diplomat said : “We saw what happened, and it is worrying.
-The Americans had invested 20 years in Afghanistan, they had quite a small force [around 2,400] and pulled out.
+The Americans had invested 20 years in Afghanistan, they had quite a small force [about 2,400] and pulled out.
 Of course Afghanistan is far away, and what’s happening here will affect Europe.
 We know the Russian plan is to try and do a deal directly with the Americans, cutting us out, and maybe the Europeans as well.
 We’ll just have to see what happens.”

-Ukrainian officials publicly insist that Western support for their country has not wavered, and they point to the rise in military support from allies as proof of this.
+Ukrainian officials publicly insist that western support for their country has not wavered, and they point to the rise in military support from allies as proof of this.

-Britain has become one of the most prominent suppliers, sending around 1600 short-range missiles, NLAW (Next Generation Light Anti-Tank Weapon) in a shuttle of RAF aircraft.
-There is also joint agreement for production of naval weaponry, including missile boats and minehunters, buttressed by a loan agreement of £ 1.7 billion from London.
+Britain has become one of the most prominent suppliers, sending about 1,600 short-range NLAW (Next Generation Light Anti-Tank Weapon) missiles in a shuttle of RAF aircraft.
+There is also joint agreement for production of naval weaponry, including missile boats and minehunters, buttressed by a loan agreement of £1.7bn from London.

-The US has provided, in recent times, around $60 (£45) million worth of equipment including additional Javelin anti-tank guided missiles to the ones already supplied.
-Washington has also signed a Strategic Defence Framework with Kyiv.
+The US has provided, in recent times, about $60m (£45m) worth of equipment, including additional Javelin anti-tank guided missiles to the ones already supplied.
+Washington has also signed a strategic defence framework with Kiev.

 One of the most potent weapons in the Ukrainian armoury has not, however, come from the US or UK, but Recep Tayyip Erdogan.
-Turkey has sold TB2 drones to Kyiv and there is a deal for their licenses production here.
+Turkey has sold TB2 drones to Kiev.
 The drones, which had been highly effective for Azerbaijan in its war against Moscow’s ally, Armenia, have already been used, it is believed, by the Ukrainians in the Donbas, to destroy artillery of the separatist forces.

 What the Ukrainians will not get from their allies are boots on the ground.
-As the British Defence Secretary, Ben Wallace, said in an interview while the missile deal was being set up: ”It’s a fact it’s not a member of Nato, so it is highly unlikely that anyone is going to send troops into Ukraine to challenge Russia… We shouldn’t kid people on that we would”.
+As the British defence secretary, Ben Wallace, said in an interview while the missile deal was being set up: ”It’s a fact it’s not a member of Nato, so it is highly unlikely that anyone is going to send troops into Ukraine to challenge Russia… We shouldn’t kid people on that we would.”

-The West has also not sent the Ukrainians long-range offensive weaponry, knowing it will be viewed as highly provocative by Moscow.
-The Russians have the decisive advantage there with the deployment to the front-of-systems such as the BM-27 Urgan and the Iskander ballistic missiles which can hit Kyiv from their positions.
+The west has also not sent the Ukrainians long-range offensive weaponry, knowing it will be viewed as highly provocative by Moscow.
+The Russians have the decisive advantage there with the deployment to the front of systems such as the BM-27 Uragan and the Iskander ballistic missiles which can hit Kiev from their positions.
 The joint military exercise with Belarus will see airpower augmented with the arrival of a Russian Su-35S fighter squadron.

-The anti-tank missiles and the drones will be of use if there is close quarter combat following a Russian invasion.
+The anti-tank missiles and the drones will be of use if there is close-quarter combat following a Russian invasion.
 Such urban fighting will be messy and bloody, but Petro Kravchuk can foresee that happening and also view it as a scenario which gives Ukraine some advantage.

-Mr Kravchuk, a 32-year-old mechanical engineer, joined one of the volunteer battalions which fought in the Donbas and Lugansk in the last conflict and is now part of the country’s reserves, and a member of the Civil Defence Force.
+Mr Kravchuk, a mechanical engineer, joined one of the volunteer battalions that fought in the Donbas and Lugansk in the last conflict and is now part of the country’s reserves, and a member of the Civil Defence Force.

-“I never thought it was over when I returned to Kyiv after the last war and the Russian occupation.
+“I never thought it was over when I returned to Kiev after the last war and the Russian occupation.
 They had the Minsk agreement and all that, but there was always fighting, killing going on,” he told The Independent.

 “We used anti-tank missiles in the anti-terrorist operation in the Donbas before.
 They were older models, but if we have newer Javelins and Stingers, yes it will make a difference.
 Of course they have a lot of firepower, but if they come into the cities it will be costly for them.